apiato/documentation/docs/digging-deeper/service-providers.md

 ### Principles {#principles}

-- There are 2 types of Providers in a Container, the **Main Provider** and the **Additional (Job Specific) Providers** (EventsProvider, BroadcastsProvider, AuthProvider, MiddlewareProvider, RoutesProvider).
+- There are 2 types of Service Providers in a Container, the **Main Service Provider** and the **Additional (Job Specific) Service Providers** (EventsProvider, BroadcastsProvider, AuthProvider, MiddlewareProvider, RoutesProvider).

-- A Container MAY have one or many Providers and MAY have no Provider at all.
+- A Container MAY have one or many Service Providers and MAY have no Service Provider at all.

-- A Container CAN have only a single Main Provider.
+- A Container CAN have only a single Main Service Provider.

-- The Main Provider is where all the Job Specific Providers get registered.
+- The Main Service Provider is where all the Job Specific Service Providers get registered.

-- Third party packages Providers MUST be registered inside the Container Main service provider.
+- Third party packages Service Providers MUST be registered inside the Container Main service provider.
 (Same applies to Aliases).

-- Providers CAN be registered on the Ship Main Provider, if they are general or are intended to be used by many containers.
+- Service Providers CAN be registered on the Ship Main Service Provider, if they are general or are intended to be used by many containers.
 (Same applies to Aliases).

 ### Rules {#rules}

-- The Main Provider will be auto registered by the Ship Engine, so no need to register it manually anywhere.
+- The Main Service Provider will be auto registered by the Ship Engine, so no need to register it manually anywhere.

-- All Main Providers MUST extend from `App\Ship\Parents\Providers\MainProvider`.
+- All Main Service Providers MUST extend from `App\Ship\Parents\Providers\MainProvider`.

-- All other types of Providers (EventsProvider, BroadcastsProvider, AuthProvider, MiddlewareProvider, RoutesProvider) must extend from their parent providers `Ship/Parents/Providers/*`.
+- All other types of Service Providers (EventsProvider, BroadcastsProvider, AuthProvider, MiddlewareProvider, RoutesProvider) must extend from their parent providers `Ship/Parents/Providers/*`.

-- The Main Provider MUST be named `MainServiceProvider` in every container.
+- The Main Service Provider MUST be named `MainServiceProvider` in every container.

-- You should not register any Provider in the framework (`config/app.php`).
+- You should not register any Service Provider in the framework (`config/app.php`).

 ### Folder Structure {#folder-structure}